 open/close all folders

-Another example would be the Oil of Olay commercial featuring Denise Vasi whom would also fit this mold.
+- Another example would be the Oil of Olay commercial featuring Denise Vasi who would also fit this mold.
 She was depicted a lot lighter than she is really, being more of a medium brown.

-Another L'Oreal ad featuring Beyonce, this time promoting True Match, and displaying her full ethnicity.
+- Another L'Oreal ad featuring Beyonce, this time promoting True Match, and showcasing her skin color.

 Anime and Manga